mister-good-deal/awesomeChatRoom/phpDoc/files/classes/websocket/Server.php.txt

      * Perform an handshake with the remote client by sending a specific HTTP response *
      * @param resource $client The client socket
-     */
-    private function handshake($client, $data)
+     * @param string   $data   The client data sent to perform the handshake */ private function handshake($client, $data)
     {